How to Appeal Your Property Tax Assessment in Texas, Maryland, Virginia, and DC

 Texas: ARB Appeal Process

-Cost and representation: You can protest yourself or hire a property tax consultant who typically works on contingency (a percentage of the savings).
-For investment properties, contingency-based consultants are often worth it — they have established relationships with appraisal district staff and know what evidence moves the needle.
+Cost and representation: You can protest yourself (no cost) or hire a property tax consultant who typically works on contingency — charging 25-40% of the first-year tax savings.
+For investment properties, contingency-based consultants are often worth the fee because they have established relationships with appraisal district staff, know which evidence moves the needle, and handle all the scheduling and paperwork.
+If the consultant does not achieve a reduction, you owe nothing.

 Maryland: SDAT Appeal Process